Shaw to sell Westinghouse stake to Toshiba

-TOKYO Shaw Group said it will sell its 20 percent stake in nuclear power plant company Westinghouse Electric Co to Japan's Toshiba Corp to eliminate nearly $1.7 billion (1 billion pounds) of debt and strengthen its balance sheet.
+TOKYO Shaw Group said it will sell its 20 percent stake in nuclear power plant company Westinghouse Electric Co to Japan's Toshiba Corp to eliminate nearly $1.7 billion of debt and strengthen its balance sheet.

 Shares of Toshiba fell more than 7 percent to 2-1/2-year lows on concern about the cost to the chipmaker of buying the stake.
 Toshiba agreed in principle to such a deal five years ago, before Japan's worst nuclear disaster put a chill on global demand for new reactors.